-The 10 Best Weekend Trips You Need to Take This Year
+The 12 Best Weekend Trips in the U.S. You Need to Take This Year

 These U.S. destinations are easy to reach from several major cities and have plenty to see, eat, and do.